sctmic015/HonoursProject/README.md

 python3 MapElitesFitnessTest.py mapType mapNumber genomeNumber failedleg1 failedleg2
 ```

-Where mapType is either 0 for 20k maps or 1 for 40k maps, mapNumber is an integer between 0 and 9 determing which generated map we draw from, genomeNumber is the number of the genome selected from the map and failedleg1 and failedleg2 are integers between 1 and 6 determinging the failure scenario.
+Where mapType is either 0 for 20k maps or 1 for 40k maps, mapNumber is an integer between 0 and 9 determing which generated map we draw from, genomeNumber is the number of the genome selected from the map and failedleg1 and failedleg2 are integers between 1 and 6 determining the failure scenario.

 An example of a high performing gait to damage condition 1, 4 (Two failed legs seperated by two functional legs) would be
 ```